Master Access Agreement

 - dscout may remove from the Platform any information that dscout alone determines may threaten Scout privacy rights, others’ Intellectual Property rights, or that is unlawful, threatening, defamatory, obscene, or objectionable.
 We will notify you if we remove your content.

 - Consents.
-When We send each other Personal Data, the sender represents that it has obtained all necessary consents.
+When We send each other Personal Data, the sender represents that it has obtained all required consents.

 - International Data Transfer.
 If You export Personal Data from the European Economic Area (“EEA”), Switzerland, or the United Kingdom (“EU Personal Data”) to a country that has not been deemed adequate by the European Commission, the Parties agree to be bound by the standard contractual clauses for the transfer of Personal Data to controllers established in third countries (Commission Decision 2004/915/EC) (“Model Clauses”) located here: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32004D0915.
 If there is a conflict between the Model Clauses and this Agreement, the Model Clauses will prevail.
 For purposes of the Model Clauses: